tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 ```

 Now we need to `MSBuild` task to transform our `foo.config` based on configuration.
-Because of we need include our configuration file as `Content` and copy it to output directory (to referenced project) we need to transform our file before build starts.
+Because of we need include our configuration file as `Content` and copy it to output directory (also in referencing project) we need to transform our file before build starts.

-Add following section below (`<UsingTask TaskName="TransformXml" AssemblyFile="$(MSBuildExtensionsPath32)\Microsoft\VisualStudio\v$(VisualStudioVersion)\Web\Microsoft.Web.Publishing.Tasks.dll" />`)
+Add following section below this (`<UsingTask TaskName="TransformXml" AssemblyFile="$(MSBuildExtensionsPath32)\Microsoft\VisualStudio\v$(VisualStudioVersion)\Web\Microsoft.Web.Publishing.Tasks.dll" />`)

 ```xml